Heroes-Academy/Intro-to-Python-Summer-2016/docs/source/tutorials/data_analysis.rst

 1. Think about the data you would like
 2. Either find a way to collect that data, or find data that already exists
     - sometimes you might have to compromise on data because it's easier to just use stuff that exists already
+    - I have provided links to datasets above.
+    - For this tutorial, there is a titanic dataset
 3. Write code that takes the data from a file or database and loads it into a data structure
-    - For python, this could mean loading it into a list or a dict
-    - We might get to a more advanced data structure solution---Pandas---but we will cover the basics first.
+    - We will be using Pandas, a data management library
+    - Pandas makes manipulating data really easy
 4. Write code that puts the data into different forms that match the task you want to do.
     - For instance, if you want to view interesting properties of your data as a scatter plot, you need to get two lists: one for the x positions and 1 for the y positions
+    - You should be thinking about what kinds of things the data can tell you

 I will be writing this tutorial while looking at the titanic dataset.
 The titanic dataset is a list of passengers, information about them, and whether they survived or not.